CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

    > **Note**: We have already deployed the log analytics workspace in the previous exercise.

    ```
-   azdata arc dc upload --path logs.json
+   azdata Arc dc upload --path logs.json
    ```

 1. After some time, you will see some outputs uploaded to Azure.

    ![](images/logs.png "Confirm")

-1. Now open the Azure portal and search for **Azure SQL Managed instances - azure arc**  and select the resource.
+1. Now open the Azure portal and seArch for **Azure SQL Managed instances - azure Arc** and select the resource.

    ![](images/sqlportal1.png "Confirm")